Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Introduction

 \section{Introduction}

 Graph neural networks (GNN) has recently been used as a standard in developing machine learning methods for graphs.
-Graphs that have been formed from transportation network \cite{lv2014traffic},\cite{lin2018pattern},\cite{cui2019traffic}, \cite{yu2017spatiotemporal}, brain network \cite{ghoroghchian2020node}, social media community networks, etc. The GNN architecture has effectively combined the node $/$ edge features and graph topology to build distributed representation.
+Graphs that have been formed from transportation network \cite{lv2014traffic},\cite{lin2018pattern},\cite{cui2019traffic}, \cite{yu2017spatiotemporal}, brain network \cite{ghoroghchian2020node}, social media community networks, etc. The GNN architecture has effectively combined the node$/$edge features and graph topology to build distributed representation.
 The resulting representation can be used to solve node-level, edge-level \cite{zhang2018link} and graph-level prediction tasks \cite{ghoroghchian2020node}.
 The goal of node embedding methods is to identify a vector representation that captures node location within a broader topological structure of the graph.
 Most node embeddings learned from GNN architectures focus on single static graphs.
-These methods assume that the number / position of nodes as well as their interactions do not change over time.
-However, in many applications we tackle with spatio-temporal measurements collecting over a time span wherein the necessity of time varying graphs.
-In such graphs, the number of nodes, their connecting edges, and the edge weights vary from time to time, thus dynamic node embedding should be learned from the graph.
+These methods assume that the number/position of nodes as well as their interactions do not change over time.
+However, in many applications we tackle with spatio-temporal measurements collecting over a time span wherein the necessity of time varying graphs emerge.
+In such graphs, the number of nodes, their connecting edges, and the edge weights vary from time to time, thus dynamic node embedding should be learned accordingly from the graph.
 Time varying graphs can be defined as continuous or discrete time dynamic graphs which the latter can be represented as a sequence of interdependent time layers; Each layer is a graph building from existing nodes and weighted edges corresponding to a given time.
-One straightforward way of computing node embedding in discrete time varying graphs is to use a static GNN based node embedding for each individual time layer and aggregate the results accordingly.
-However, this method would compute an embedding for each layer independently, thus the inter-layer correlation could be ignored.
-In this paper we present TMP-GNN a temporal multilayer position-aware GNN based node embedding which is an extension of its static version position-aware GNN (P-GNN) \cite{you2019position}.
+One straightforward way of computing node embedding in discrete time varying graphs is to use a static GNN based node embedding for each individual time layer and aggregate the results of corresponding layers through recurrent neural network variants.
+However, this method would compute an embedding for each layer independently, and consequently ignore the inter-layer correlation.
+In this paper we present TMP-GNN, a temporal multilayer position-aware GNN based node embedding which is an extension of its static version position-aware GNN (P-GNN) \cite{you2019position}.
 The goal of P-GNN is to learn position-aware node embedding that utilize local network structure and the global network position of a given node with respect to randomly selected nodes called anchor-sets that enables us to distinguish among isomorphic nodes; nodes that are based in far different parts of the graph but have topologically same structure.
-The embeddings can be later used to approximately calculate the shortest path distance among the embedded nodes in the network.
+The distinguishing power will improve if the node/edge features are available.
+The resulted embeddings can be later used to approximately calculate the shortest path distance among the embedded nodes in the graph.
 The contributions of the paper are summarized as follows: